...

 b.
 Myocardial Infarction (Heart Attack): A heart attack occurs when blood flow to a part of the heart is blocked, causing damage to the heart muscle.
 Chest pain during a heart attack is often severe and crushing.

 a.
-Pneumonia: Chest pain can result from inflammation in the lungs due to pneumonia.
-This inflammation is what is commonly known as chest pain in pneumonia.
-It is often accompanied by symptoms like fever, cough, and pain when breathing.
+Pneumonia: Chest pain can result from inflammation in the lungs due to pneumonia, often accompanied by symptoms like fever, cough, and pain when breathing.

 b.
 Pleurisy: Pleurisy is an inflammation of the lining of the lungs and chest (pleura), causing sharp, stabbing chest pain that worsens with breathing or coughing.